3. Possible Solutions Must Consider...

 For this event we need to take a look at the special conditions related to displacement that takes place in Austin.
-Any viable concept must account for what we are not allowed to do, the velocity of our local displacement problem, speculative market forces, and the magnitude of the problem.
+Any viable concept must account for what we are not allowed to do, the velocity of local displacement, speculative market forces, and the magnitude of the problem.

 Tools that are not available in Texas…